webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 #### Semantics

-**compressorname** is a name, for informative purposes.
-It is formatted in a fixed 32-byte field, with the first byte set to the number of bytes to be displayed, followed by that number of bytes of displayable data, and then padding to complete 32 bytes total (including the size byte).
+**compressorname** is an informative name.
+It is formatted in a fixed 32-byte field, with the first byte set to the number of bytes to be displayed, followed by that number of bytes of displayable data, followed by padding to complete 32 bytes total (including the size byte).
 The field may be set to 0.
 The value "\012VPC Coding" is recommended; the first byte is a count of the remaining bytes, here represented by \012, which (being octal
-12) is 10 (decimal), the number of bytes in the rest of the string
+12) is decimal 10, the number of bytes in the rest of the string

 **config** is defined in the following section.